 npx "@builder.io/dev-tools@latest" index-repo

-If running within the design system repository isn’t possible, you can use these alternatives:
+If running within the design system repository isn’t possible, scope indexing to a specific package or all packages under a namespace:

 # Focus on specific design system package